RogerLevy/lantern/README.md

 # Bubble

-A Forth game development platform.
+A game development framework for ANS-compliant Forth systems.